A1Liu/DSFP/README.md

 4. Create connection between server and SQL server

 #### Friend Network
-1. Add to User package
+1. Add classes for user and server package to make and send networks.
-2. Add to SQL Handler
+2. Add edge table and a way for DAO's to parse through it
 3. Use breadth-first traversal to get list of friends and friends' friends, etc.

 #### Ratings Network